mvanholsteijn/docker-makefile/README.md

 # Generic Docker Makefile
-When working with the Docker hub, two little things bothered me:
+When working with the Docker hub, two small things bothered me:

 1. Waiting for your build to start
 2. No easy control over the tags for the images.